Appealing an SSDI Denial for Depression

 A typical therapy note says "Patient reports feeling depressed.
 Continued with medication management."
 That confirms depression exists.
 It says nothing about whether the person can concentrate for 2 hours, show up to work reliably, or handle routine job stress.

-What should I know about evidence that wins depression appeals?
+What evidence wins depression appeals?

 ClaimPath's Appeal Pack ($49) generates a mental health evidence checklist tailored to depression claims.
 We identify the specific documentation gaps and help you build the case that the SSA's initial decision missed.